victorcastro/docs/docs/verification/verification-for-android/verification-android-the-verification-process.md

 ## Validate code manually

-To complete the verification of the phone number, the code should be passed to `verify`.
-For SMS verification, the code is in the message body.
-For flash calls, the caller id is the code.
+To complete the verification of the phone number manually, the verification code should be passed to `verify` method.
+Depending on the method the code is:
+1. For SMS verification - number received in the sms message.
+2. For Flashcall - full phone number of the caller.
+3. For Callout - digits spoken by text-to-speech software after answering the call.

 Example:
 ```java
 verification.verify(code);
 ```

 The method `verify` may be invoked multiple times.
-For example, if the verification listener is invoked with an `IncorrectCodeException`, the application may hint to the user that the code was incorrect, let the user adjust it, and call `verify` again on the same verification instance.
+For example, if the verification listener is invoked with an incorrect code exception, the application may hint to the user that the code was incorrect, let the user adjust it, and call `verify` again on the same verification instance.

-## Early reject.
+## Early reject

 If Sinch knows that verification is most likely to fail, an application can be configured to catch this condition and provide means to fallback fast to other verification methods.
-In this case the verification listener `onInitiationFailed()` callback will be executed with an instance of `ServiceErrorException`.
-To enable this feature contact us at <dev@sinch.com>
+In this case the verification listener `onInitializationFailed` callback will be executed with an instance of `ApiCallException`.
+To enable this feature contact us at <dev@sinch.com>.

-## Network connectivity errors

-The Sinch Verification SDK will try to resend HTTP requests to the Sinch backend if a request failed due to a network related error.
-The SDK schedules a number of retries for approximately 30 seconds.
-If sending the HTTP request is still unsuccessful, it eventually invokes the verification listener `onInitiationError` or `onVerificationError` with an exception that indicates the problem, for example, `java.net.UnknownHostException`.

 ## Pass data to your backend

-For each call to `Verification.initiate()`, the Sinch backend can perform a callback to the application backend to allow or disallow an SMS or flashcall being initiated.
-By using the optional parameter `custom` on `SinchVerification.createFlashCallVerification` and `createSmsVerification`, any unique identifier can be passed from the application to the application backend.
+For each call to `Verification.initiate()`, the Sinch backend can perform a callback to the application backend to allow or disallow verification being initiated.
+By using the optional parameter `custom` on method configuration objects, any unique identifier can be passed from the application to the application backend.
 The data will be passed as a string.
 If there is a need for a more complex datatype, it needs to be stringified or encoded before being sent.